U.S. Farm Producers Received Almost $6 Billion From the Paycheck Protection Program in 2020

 COVID-19 Working Paper: A Timely Tool for Evaluating Financial Conditions in Agriculture: USDA Forecasts of the Value of Production in the Face of COVID-19, by Carrie Litkowski and Jonathan Law, ERS, January 2021

-Farm Household Income and Characteristics, by Jessica E. Todd, Christine Whitt, and Nigel Key, USDA, Economic Research Service, February 2022
+Farm Household Income and Characteristics, by Christine Whitt and Nigel Key, USDA, Economic Research Service, September 2022